getoutreach/devbase/rfcs/1-declarative-configuration.md

 The rest will still be available for compatibility, but unconfigurable, e.g. `gobuild` will still build go but will not work for non-go repos.

-See [Examples](#examples) for an idea of what options will be available/an idea of some of the steps.
+See [Configuration Examples](#configuration-examples) for an idea of what options will be available/an idea of some of the steps.

 ### Testing Framework